 A limit order that is sent out as close as possible to the market’s close.

-These more advanced orders can be especially useful for traders with little time.
-These orders basically allow you to automate some of your trades from open to adjustments and exits.
+These more advanced orders can be especially useful for traders with little time since they allow you to automate some parts of your trading process.

-But sadly, not all brokers have these more advanced order types available.
+But note that not all brokers have these more advanced order types.

 If you found these brief explanations of order terms useful, I highly recommend picking up my free trading glossary.
 In it, you can always look up unknown trading terms on the fly.